chrskly/electric-mustang-wiring/README.md

 # Electric Mustang Wiring

-This repo contains the wiring diagrams for my project to convert a 1965 Ford Mustang to a EV.
+This repo contains the circuits, software, and wiring diagrams for my project to convert a 1965 Ford Mustang to a EV.

+## bms - Battery Management System

+Schematic, PCB, and software for the battery management system.

 ## 12v-front-pcb

 Schematic and PCB for wiring that sits in the front of the car (engine bay).

-* Ignition
+* Ignition switch
-* Dashboard VCU
-* BMS
-* Horn
 * Drive inhibition (preventing driving off when charging)
-* Radio
-* Vacuum pump
 * Coolant pump
 * Inverter
 * Contactors
+* Shunt

 ## 12v-lighting